Cossacks: Early history

 As the grand duchies of Moscow and Lithuania grew in power, new political entities appeared in the region.
 These included Moldavia and the Crimean Khanate.
 In 1261, Slavic people living in the area between the Dniester and the Volga were mentioned in Ruthenian chronicles.
-Historical records of the Cossacks before the 16th century are scant, as is the history of the Ukrainian lands in that period.

 As early as the 15th century, a few individuals ventured into the Wild Fields, the southern frontier regions of Ukraine separating Poland-Lithuania from the Crimean Khanate.
-These were short-term expeditions, to acquire the resources of what was a naturally rich and fertile region teeming with cattle, wild animals, and fish.
-This lifestyle, based on subsistence agriculture, hunting, and either returning home in the winter or settling permanently, came to be known as the Cossack way of life.
-Crimean–Nogai slave raids in Eastern Europe caused considerable devastation and depopulation in this area.
-The Tatar raids also played an important role in the development of the Cossacks.
+These were short-term expeditions, to acquire the information regarding the naturally rich and fertile region teeming with horses, cattle, wild animals, and fish.
+The Cossack lifestyle was based on subsistence agriculture, nomadic hunting, then returning home in the winter.
+They settled tightly knit communities and practiced advanced horse training methods, a type of communal living that came to be known as the Cossack way of life.
+Crimean–Nogai slave raids in Eastern Europe caused terror, considerable devastation, and depopulation to those thriving communities.
+The Crimean Tatar raids played a role in the evolution of the war like attitudes of the Cossacks and their subsequent reprisals.